jarun/nnn/README.md

 It is designed to be unobtrusive with smart workflows to match the trains of thought.

 `nnn` can analyze disk usage, batch rename, launch apps and pick files.
 The plugin repository has tons of plugins to extend the capabilities further e.g. [preview](https://github.com/jarun/nnn/wiki/Live-previews), (un)mount disks, find & list, file/dir diff, upload files.
+A [patch framework](https://github.com/jarun/nnn/tree/master/patches) hosts sizable user-submitted patches which are subjective in nature.

 There are 2 independent (neo)vim plugins - [nnn.vim](https://github.com/mcchrish/nnn.vim) and [vim-floaterm nnn wrapper](https://github.com/voldikss/vim-floaterm#nnn).